 - The number of ‘highly deprived’ neighbourhoods in Somerset (categorised as being within the 20% most deprived in England) increased to 29 in IMD 2019, up from 25 at the time of IMD 2015.

 - Around 47,000 Somerset residents now live in a neighbourhood (LSOA) identified as one of the 20% most deprived in England.

 - The highest levels of deprivation are found within the county’s larger urban areas.

-- The most deprived area of Somerset is the Lambrook / Halcon area of Taunton.
+- The most deprived area of Somerset is the Highbridge South West area of Sedgemoor.

 - The least deprived area is in the Sampson’s Wood area of Yeovil, which falls within the 1% least deprived in England.